Peergos/ipfs-nucleus/README.md

 * block.rm (only needed by GC)
 * refs.local (only needed by GC)

 As well as implementing the p2p http proxy (incoming and outgoing).

+## New config options
-The incoming proxy target is a new config field: Addresses.ProxyTarget
+* Addresses.ProxyTarget - The incoming http proxy target
+* Addresses.AllowTarget - The api for allow calls when blocks are requested over bitswap - allow(cid, block data, source peer id, auth string) => boolean

 It is designed as a drop in replacment for IPFS with the minimal functionality that [Peergos](https://github.com/peergos/peergos) needs to operate, including running an external GC.
 It includes support for leveldb datastore and flatfs and S3 based blockstores including bloomfilter based wrapping.